pyodide/pyodide/docs/development/new-packages.md

 - `--exclude *__pycache__*` to omit the pycache directories
-- `--use-preload-plugins` says to [automatically decode files based on their extension](https://emscripten.org/docs/porting/files/packaging_files.html#preloading-files)
+- `--use-preload-plugins` says to [automatically decode files based on their extension](https://emscripten.org/docs/porting/files/packaging_files.html#preloading-files) The preload plugins are important if the package contains any `.so` files because `WebAssembly.instantiate` is asynchronous.

 ```{eval-rst}
 .. toctree::